JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 ### Extended Unique Identifier

 * Allows a host to assign itself a unique 64-bit IPv6 interface identifier by expanding its 48-bit MAC address into a 64-bit interface identifier by dividing it in half, inserting **FFFE** in the middle, and then invert the seventh bit
+* If the U/L bit was flipped to 0, that means that the MAC address the EUI-64 interface ID was made from an LAA MAC address
+* If the U/L bit was flipped to 1, that means that the MAC address the EUI-64 interface ID was made from a UAA MAC address

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)